aryandhiman01/AgriIntel/README.md

 ## 🚀 Overview

-**AgriIntel** is an AI-powered Agricultural Intelligence & Decision Support System that combines data analytics, machine learning, and interactive visualization to transform agricultural data into actionable insights.
+**AgriIntel** is an Agricultural Intelligence & Decision Support System that combines data analytics, machine learning, and interactive visualization to transform agricultural data into actionable insights.
 The platform enables crop analysis, yield prediction, risk assessment, and intelligent farming recommendations through an interactive Streamlit dashboard.

 ---